aweier/eeg_data_challenge/README.md

 EEG-based seizure detection aims to detect the onset and duration of all seizures in an EEG recording.
 The task has benefited from advances in machine learning.
 However, a relative scarcity of public datasets and a lack of standardization hinder progress in the field.
 This likely explains the lack of adoption of state-of-the-art algorithms in clinical practices.
 Recently, SzCORE has proposed a method to standardize dataset formats, evaluation methodology, and performance metrics.

-In this machine learning challenge, I leveraged the standardization proposed by SzCORE.
-Participants are invited to build models on any combination of standardized publicly available datasets or private datasets.
-The model should perform a segmentation task by identifying the onset and duration of all epileptic seizures given a long-term, continuous EEG as input.
-Models will then be evaluated on a large hold-out dataset using the event-based F1 score as the evaluation metric.

 ---

 ### Objective